Successful marketers know how to go the extra mile when promoting their brands, products, and services.

 As a result, you’ll be able to trigger emotions that drive sales.

 They know what it’s like to get punched in the face, and they like to stay in great physical shape.
-You could create a forum or devote a section of your website to some other user-generated content.
+You could create a forum or devote a section of your website to some user-generated content.

 Your customers can share stories with each other about their workout routines and even talk about recent victories or defeats in the boxing ring.